Text-It/TextItCLI/docs/TERMS_OF_SERVICE.md

 ### 3.1 User Content

-You retain ownership of all content you create, upload, or share on the Service ("User Content").
-By posting User Content, you grant TextIt a worldwide, non-exclusive, royalty-free license to use, reproduce, modify, distribute, and display such content in connection with the Service.
+You are solely responsible for the content you transmit through the Service ("User Content").
+You retain all rights to your User Content, subject to the license granted below.

 ### 3.2 Prohibited Content

-You agree not to post, upload, or share content that:
+You agree not to use the Service to transmit content that:
-- Violates any applicable laws or regulations
+- Violates any law or regulation
-- Infringes upon intellectual property rights
+- Infringes intellectual property rights
-- Contains hate speech, harassment, or threats
-- Includes sexually explicit or pornographic material
-- Promotes violence or illegal activities
 - Contains malware, viruses, or harmful code
+- Facilitates illegal activities
+- Harasses, threatens, or harms others
+- Attempts to compromise the security of the Service
-- Violates privacy rights of others
+- Violates the privacy of others
-- Is deceptive, fraudulent, or misleading
+- Contains personally identifiable information without consent

-### 3.3 Content Moderation
+### 3.3 Automated Systems

-We reserve the right to:
-- Review and moderate User Content
-- Remove or disable access to any content that violates these Terms
-- Suspend or terminate accounts of repeat infringers
-- Report illegal content to law enforcement
+You agree not to:
+- Use automated systems to interact with the Service without authorization
+- Scrape, crawl, or index Service content without permission
+- Overload or disrupt the Service
+- Bypass rate limits or usage restrictions

 ## 🔒 Privacy & Data Protection

-### 4.1 Data Collection
+### 4.1 Privacy Policy

-We collect and process personal data in accordance with our [Privacy Policy](PRIVACY_POLICY.md).
-By using the Service, you consent to such processing.
+Your use of the Service is governed by our [Privacy Policy](PRIVACY_POLICY.md), which explains how we handle your information with our zero-knowledge architecture.

 ### 4.2 Data Security

-We implement industry-standard security measures to protect your data, including:
+We implement state-of-the-art security measures including:
-- End-to-end encryption for private messages
+- End-to-end encryption for all messages
+- Perfect forward secrecy
-- Secure data storage with access controls
+- Secure key management
-- Regular security audits and penetration testing
+- Regular security audits
-- Compliance with applicable data protection laws
+- Open-source cryptography

-### 4.3 Third-Party Services
+### 4.3 Data Minimization

-The Service may integrate with or link to third-party services.
-We are not responsible for the privacy practices or content of these services.
+We collect minimal data necessary to provide the Service.
+Most message content is encrypted and inaccessible to us.

 ## 🏛️ Intellectual Property